Radd: I don't get this sequel.

 - The first season of Voltron was the American adaptation of Go Lion, while the second was an adaptation of Dairugger XV; they were unrelated, other than being Combining Mecha series involving a Five-Man Band (in the latter's case, three separate Five Man Bands).

-- Partially justified in that the two series were in the same universe, but not the same part.
+- Downplayed in that the two series were in the same universe, but not the same part.
 Lion Voltron was the Voltron of the Far Universe, Vehicle Voltron was of the Near Universe, and an unproduced third series using Lightspeed Electroid Albegas would have had Gladiator Voltron of the Middle Universe.

 - Ninja Resurrection wasn't a sequel to Ninja Scroll, but you could be forgiven if the box text and the distributor misled you.
 The only similarity was the main character's name, Jubei.
 Ninja Scroll's protagonist is an homage to Yagyu Jubei, one of the most famous ninja and folk heroes in Japanese history.
 Ninja Resurrection, based on the novel Makai Tensho, actually uses Yagyu Jubei as its protagonist.